 “Low-intensity exercise sustained over time…spurs the release of proteins called neurotrophic or growth factors, which cause nerve cells to grow and make new connections,” Harvard Health explains.
 “The improvement in brain function makes you feel better.”

 However, the website stresses that this only works if you commit to long-term exercise over weeks or months, rather than working out just once and expecting to feel better right away.
 For this reason, it’s best to find a type of exercise you enjoy and will continue doing (and that is appropriate to your fitness level).
-That could mean hiking, swimming, yoga, team sports like softball, lifting weights, running, tennis, or brisk walking with a friend or your dog.
+That could mean hiking, swimming, yoga, team sports like softball, lifting weights, running, tennis or brisk walking with a friend or your dog.
+Discuss exercise with your doctor or physical therapist to find out what’s right for you.

 Changing your diet may be a helpful part of treatment for depression.

-Diets packed with whole grains, fish, whole fruits and vegetables, probiotic foods, and lean meats — low in sugar, refined carbs, and red meat — have been linked to improved mental health.
+Diets packed with whole grains, fish, whole fruits and vegetables, probiotic foods and lean meats—low in sugar, refined carbs and red meat—may be correlated to improved mental health.
 Plus, a diet low in sugar may improve your sleep.

 When To Talk To Your Doctor About Depression And Sleep